-Understanding and managing credit is important because a stellar credit history is important.
+Cash may be king among teenagers, but understanding and managing credit is still important for their futures.
 As adults know all too well, what’s in a credit report can influence everything from the ability to buy a house to getting a job.

-These six steps will help convert your teen from credit novice to pro:
+These six steps will help convert your teens from credit novices to pros:

 1. Talk to your teens about money